Healthy Thanksgiving Food: Low Calorie and Delicious

 Low calorie Thanksgiving pumpkin pie

 Pumpkin is loaded with beta-carotene which is the plant derived form of vitamin A. That beta-carotene is loaded with cancer fighting anti-oxidants.
-Along with a lot of other nutrients, it helps protect our vision, our skin, immunity, and is necessary for reproduction.
+Beta-carotene helps protect our vision, our skin, immunity, and is necessary for reproduction.
 In children, it plays a critical role in bone development.

 With traditional pumpkin pie, the vast majority of the calories are from the crust.
 Consider offering your guests a slimmed down crust free pumpkin pie option.
 You can still offer the traditional version in addition to the no crust pie.
 The no crust pie tastes exactly like the version with a crust except except it has a slightly different texture.
 The crust-free version has 1/2 cup of Bisquick added to the filling to give it some stability upon slicing since there is no crust.
 Here’s the slimmed pumpkin pie recipe to try.
 And, top with aerosol whipped cream to limit calories.
 That aerosol whipped cream is full of air!
 Air does not yield any calories.